The Ripple Mafia story comes to life:

 Let’s start by taking a look at some of their current directors and their relationships with big organizations.

-Susan Athey, a senior economic consultant to the Microsoft and Ripples’ board member, is another key player.
+Susan Athey, a senior economic consultant to Microsoft and Ripples’ board member, is another key player.
 She is responsible for the partnership between Ripple and Bill & Melinda Gates Foundation.
-This partnership aims at ‘banking the unbanked’ in the developing countries, where nearly 2 billion people neither have a bank account nor use any financial services.
+This partnership aims at ‘banking the unbanked in developing countries, where nearly 2 billion people neither have a bank account nor use any financial services.

 Ken Kurson is a person who is closely related to the Trump family.
-He served as the executive vice-president of Jamestown Associates, which runs controversial pro-Republican advertising campaigns in the US, including, of course, for Donald Trump.
+He served as the executive vice president of Jamestown Associates, which runs controversial pro-Republican advertising campaigns in the US, including, of course, for Donald Trump.
 He almost joined the 45th President’s administration but was halted by sexual harassment allegations.
-In spite of that, he still has close ties to the Trump family.
+In spite of that, he still has close ties to the Trump family and Ripple Mafia.

 David Schwartz, Ripple’s lead developer, used to be on the board before he gave his spot to Ken Kurson.
 David has worked for CNN and NSA on multiple occasions.